 My goal in creating this center is to provide a revolutionary, holistic approach to child care for kids with autism and to encourage each individual’s strengths while minimizing weaknesses.
 I am incredibly open-minded and always willing to learn new things, take advice and criticism, and most importantly grow!
-I feel incredibly privileged to be starting this endeavor with my assistant director Kaitlyn who can provide invaluable insight into developing the best strategies for our center.
+I feel incredibly privileged to be starting this endeavor with my assistant director and consultant Kaitlyn who can provide invaluable insight into developing the best strategies for our center.

 Hello!
 My name is Kaitlyn Zierk, I am the assistant director at Celebrate Neurodiversity.
 I love working with kids and I love teaching them, but not only that.
 I love to learn from them!
 I have always found that children are some of the most genuine and brilliant little people in the world.
 They truly are such a valuable piece of society, no matter where they come from or where they have been or will go.
 They are, and will always be, inspirations to us all.

 With that said, I’d like to share just a little bit about who I am.
 To start things off, you may find it interesting that I am actually diagnosed with Asperger’s!
 However, just because I am “on the spectrum” I definitely don’t let that define who I am or stop me from succeeding.
 It has always been a dream of mine to help others diagnosed just as I was and to be able to give them the hope of success that society and media often tries to take away.
 I’ve always told people, “who is better suited to help than someone who has lived it.”
 Meaning, I have lived my entire life with Asperger’s, and everything worked out great!
 There is no reason to think your children will experience anything different.